ASF

 Concentration-time curves for the two-compartment k=2 pharmacokinetic model

 Central- and peripheral-compartment concentrations, and , following a bolus dose into the central compartment, from [variation-of-parameters] applied to [eq:pk-k2-matrices].
-Both curves are sums of the two exponential modes and of [eq:pk-k2-eigenvalues], the peripheral curve rising as drug redistributes out of the central compartment, then both decaying together toward zero as elimination and the slower mode come to dominate.
+Both curves are sums of the two exponential modes and of [eq:pk-k2-eigenvalues], the peripheral curve rising as drug redistributes out of the central compartment, then both decaying together towards zero as elimination and the slower mode come to dominate.

-12. Controllability and observability Gramians for the k=2 example
+II.5.
+Controllability and observability Gramians for the k=2 example

 Example (Kalman matrices and Gramians for the two-compartment model).